Tititun/youtube_comments/README.md

-# youtube_comments
+# Youtube comments
-Project for scraping youtube comments that eventually get deleted.
+This project is intended to monitor comments that youtube content-makers delete from their videos' comment sections.